SomeshBL/microservices/README.md

 The configuration service is a vital component of any microservices architecture.
 Based on the twelve-factor app methodology, configurations for your microservice applications should be stored in the environment and not in the project.
 The properties can be accessed using `{application}/{profile}/{label}`.
 For example : http://localhost:8888/app1/default

+## Config Server With Git

+This configuration service read the properties/resources stored on the Git server.
+It can be accessed over the url http://localhost:8888/s1rates/default.
+It will display the properties from the Git server.
+We can provide the secondary repo in `application.yml` file as a fallback for reading the properties.